 But how deep is your understanding of these metrics?
 Do you know which ones you're overlooking—and what that's costing you?

 We Built a Model to Compare the Pirate Metrics

-The order of the original pirate metrics resemble a freemium revenue model—McClure put revenue after retention and referrals like freemium apps do.
+The order of the original pirate metrics resemble a freemium revenue model—McClure put revenue after retention and referrals, like freemium apps do.

 The percent difference in revenue between: